-5.29 - WELLNESS POLICY
+5.29-WELLNESS POLICY

 The health and physical well-being of students directly affects their ability to learn.
 Childhood obesity increases the incidence of adult diseases occurring in children and adolescents such as heart disease, high blood pressure and diabetes.
 The increased risk carries forward into their adulthood.
 Research indicates that a healthy diet and regular physical activity can help prevent obesity and the diseases resulting from it.
-It is understood that the eating habits and exercise patterns of students cannot be magically changed overnight, but at the same time, the Board of Directors of Helena-West Helena School District believes it is necessary to strive to create a culture in our schools that consistently promotes good nutrition and physical activity.
+It is understood that the eating habits and exercise patterns of students cannot be magically changed overnight, but at the same time, the Board of Directors believes it is necessary to strive to create a culture in our schools that consistently promotes good nutrition and physical activity.

 The problem of obesity and inactivity is a public health issue.
-The Board of Directors of The Helena-West Helena School District is keenly aware that it has taken years for this problem to reach its present level and will similarly take years to correct.
-The responsibility for addressing the problem lies not only with the schools and the Arkansas Department of Education (ADE), but with the community and its residents, organizations and agencies.
+The Board of Directors is keenly aware that it has taken years for this problem to reach its present level and will similarly take years to correct.
+The responsibility for addressing the problem lies not only with the schools and the Division of Elementary and Secondary Education (DESE), but with the community and its residents, organizations and agencies.
 Therefore, the District shall enlist the support of the larger community to find solutions that improve the health and physical activity of our students.